MichelleBritton/michellebrittonhypnotherapy/README.md

 ### Colour Scheme

 The colours used throughout the site were chosen as they match the colours contained in the logo.
-The addition of the lavender colour was found using the [ColorSpace](https://mycolor.space/) color palette generator.
+The addition of the purple colour was found using the [ColorSpace](https://mycolor.space/) color palette generator.

 ### Typography